 “Did you think it would?
 I told you not to romanticize me.
 My soul was tarnished long before I gave it away.”
 Even as a glitchy apparition, she could see the moment her words sunk in.
 “Did you say my soul?”

-He hadn’t realized what him appearing in her room meant.
+He hadn’t realized what his continued existence meant.
 “Didn’t you wonder why you’re still here?”

 “Certainly, but that wasn’t the answer I expected.
 How?”